Northern red-backed vole

-The northern red-backed vole (Myodes rutilus) is a small slender vole found in Alaska, northern Canada, Scandinavia and northern Russia.
+The northern red-backed vole (Clethrionomys rutilus) is a small slender vole found in Alaska, northern Canada, Scandinavia and northern Russia.

 Description

 They have short slender bodies with a rust-colored back, light brown sides and underparts and a short thick tail.
 Their short ears are visible through their fur.
 They are 14 cm long with a 3.5 cm tail and weigh about 30 to 40 g.
 Their dental formula is 1/1, 0/0, 0/0, 3/3.
 They are active year-round, usually at night.
 They can cause damage to fruit trees and stored grains.

 Plant communities

 Northern red-backed voles live in a variety of northern forest and shrubland habitats.
 They occur in every major forest type in central Alaska.
 Plant species commonly found in areas occupied by northern red-backed voles include black spruce (Picea mariana), white spruce (Picea glauca), quaking aspen (Populus tremuloides), paper birch (Betula papyrifera), alder (Alnus spp.), willow (Salix spp.), mountain cranberry (Vaccinium vitis-idaea), blueberry and bilberry (Vaccinium spp.), bunchberry (Cornus canadensis), and a variety of grasses and forbs.
 Important fungi, mosses and lichens include truffle (Endogone fascilulata), Schreber's moss (Pleurozium schreberi), mountain fern moss (Hylocomium splendens), sphagnum (Sphagnum spp.), and lichens (Cladonia and Peltigera spp.).